 Camping in roadless areas (zones where designated backcountry sites do not exist) must be as follows:

 At least one mile from and out of sight of front country roads, four-wheel-drive roads, trailheads, and developed areas.

 300 feet from water sources, including seeps, potholes, springs, and streams; the Green and Colorado rivers are exceptions.

-300 feet away from all prehistoric or historic cultural sites, including alcoves, rock art, surface scatters of lithic or ceramics, partial or complete structures or ruins.
+300 feet away from all prehistoric or historic cultural sites, including alcoves, rock markings, surface scatters of lithic or ceramics, and partial or complete structures.

 On rock surfaces, previously disturbed areas, or surfaces without cryptobiotic soil crusts or vegetation.

-In the Maze District, the top of Petes Mesa and areas below and visible from the Maze Overlook are closed to camping.
+In The Maze district, the top of Pete's Mesa and areas below and visible from Maze Overlook are closed to camping.

-(d) In any campground or designated camping area garbage must be disposed of in designated receptacles and may not be left in bags or other soft containers.
+(d) In any paved campground or designated backcountry vehicle campsite, garbage must be disposed of in designated receptacles and may not be left in bags or other soft containers.
 Food must be stored in vehicles or hardened containers (with securing mechanisms in place) except when being prepared or consumed.
 Backpackers/cyclists/motorcyclists must store food and other scented items in such a way as to prevent access by wildlife.

-In the Needles district, food and beverages, food and beverage containers, garbage, and all other scented items must be stored in park-approved hard sided animal-resistant food containers, capable of preventing access by wildlife, at least 100 feet from camp in the following backcountry areas from March 15 through November 30.
-BRCs are recommended for all other dates and backcountry units not listed below.
+In The Needles district, food and beverages, food and beverage containers, garbage, and all other scented items must be stored in park-approved hard sided animal-resistant food containers, capable of preventing access by wildlife, at least 100 feet from camp, in the following backcountry areas from March 15 through November 30.
+Animal-resistant containers are recommended for all other dates and backcountry units not listed below.